Susan Bass Levin: Life and career

 Susan Bass Levin is a graduate of the University of Rochester and the George Washington University Law School.
+She is Jewish.

 In December 1996, while Mayor of Cherry Hill, Bass Levin was a member of the New Jersey State Electoral College, one of 15 electors casting their votes for the Clinton/Gore ticket.

 A Democrat, she unsuccessfully challenged longtime U.S. Representative H. James Saxton in the 2000 election in which she garnered 42% of the popular vote in New Jersey's 3rd congressional district.
 Saxton retired his seat in 2009, and Bass Levin's friend, neighbor, and former Cherry Hill Councilman/State Senator John Adler was elected to the House post.

 On May 21, 2007, New Jersey Governor Jon S. Corzine named Bass Levin as First Deputy Executive Director of the Port Authority of New York and New Jersey.

 In June 2007, Corzine also named Bass Levin to a five-year term on the New Jersey Local Finance Board.
 The Local Finance Board oversees the finances of local governments in New Jersey and debt financing issues for local government.